What is the status of women in the judiciary? What are the challenges faced by women in the judiciary? Read further to know more.

 - Judicial Infrastructure: The lack of judicial infrastructure is another barrier that prevents women from entering the field of law.

-Obstacles include small, crowded courtrooms, a lack of restrooms, and childcare facilities.
+Obstacles include small, crowded courtrooms, and a lack of restrooms, and childcare facilities.

 - A fixed percentage of women judges in the higher judiciary must be maintained and promoted in order for India’s judicial system to evolve into one that is gender-neutral.